 1. A chic (but useful) gift

-This is the laptop case that I use and I’m constantly asked where it comes from when I’m in meetings or on the train.
-It’s a Feel Good Factor buy, you’re supporting a small retailer, not one I know personally but a nice little business all the same.
+This is the laptop case that I use and I’m constantly complimented on the material used with this case.
 You can even buy a matching pouch for your cable which has the added advantage of making sure that the prongs of your plug don’t scratch anything inside your bag.
-There are lots of other colourways available here.

 2. A gift for a minimalist

-And this is from a different retailer but it almost matches.
+And this is a slightly different colour but it almost matches.
 It’s another item that I have and can recommend because it means you can leave your bedside table uncluttered – or dedicate it to pretty Instagrammable arrangements if that’s your style.
-Just a note about our friends from PresentFinder.
-The company was sold this year but to another small British brand, Suttons Seeds, so they still fall within my band of small businesses that I prefer to support over the Goliaths.

 3. A gift to last a lifetime